National Highway Traffic Safety Administration (NHTSA), Department of Transportation.

-For technical issues, you may contact Mike Pyne, Office of Crash Avoidance Standards, by telephone at (202) 366-1810.
-For legal issues, you may contact David Jasinski, Office of the Chief Counsel, by telephone at (202) 366-2992.
-You may send mail to both of these officials at the National Highway Traffic Safety Administration, 1200 New Jersey Avenue, SE., Washington, DC 20590.
+Michael Pyne, Office of Crash Avoidance Standards, by telephone at 202-366-4171 or Callie Roach, Office of the Chief Counsel, by telephone at 202-366-2992.
+You may send mail to both officials at the National Highway Traffic Safety Administration, 1200 New Jersey Avenue SE, Washington, DC 20590.

 End Further Info

 I. Summary of the November 2014 Notice of Proposed Rulemaking

 On August 24, 2012, the agency published a final rule amending Federal Motor Vehicle Safety Standard (FMVSS) No. 122, Motorcycle brake systems.

 The final rule updated provisions of FMVSS No. 122 to reflect the performance of modern motorcycle brake systems.
 The final rule adopted requirements and test procedures derived from Global Technical Regulation (GTR) No. 3 for motorcycle brakes.
 Adopted in 2006, GTR No. 3 combined the best practices from requirements and test procedures available internationally, drawn primarily from FMVSS No. 122, United Nations Economic Commission for Europe (UNECE) Regulation No. 78, and Japanese Safety Standard JSS12-61.

 The revised FMVSS No. 122 adopted performance requirements for antilock brake system (ABS) performance.
 Although FMVSS No. 122 as amended in 2012 does not require motorcycles to be equipped with ABS, it includes performance requirements for motorcycles that are equipped with ABS.
 These requirements apply to motorcycles manufactured on or after September 1, 2014.